mattcam3r0n/precision/README.md

 # precision
 Drill writing software for military marching bands.

-This is a project for the National Association of Military Marching Bands (NAMMB.ORG).
+This is a project for the [National Association of Military Marching Bands](HTTP://NAMMB.ORG).